 - Features suggesting alcohol dependence

 Loss of appetite may only emerge when you ask about other presenting symptoms.
-Loss of appetite has a broad differential diagnosis, so a focused history is crucial.
+It has a broad differential diagnosis, so a focused history is crucial.

 It is important to understand what the patient means by ‘loss of appetite’.
-Try to determine what a normal appetite is for them and over what time their appetite has decreased.
+Try to determine what a normal appetite is for them, and over what time period their appetite has decreased.
 Loss of appetite may not have been noticed by the patient, but by friends or family.

 Establish why the patient thinks they have lost their appetite and whether anything has changed in their life that may have led to this.
-Find out why the patient presented with this problem now.
+Find out why the patient presented now.

 Important features in the history include: